 When should you consider buying new computers to upgrade to Windows 10?

 It’s simple.
 When your computer is below the minimum specs mentioned in the above section, you’re better off getting a new one.
 Not only will your computer’s security once again be safeguarded—your computer will also see a noticeable increase in speed.

 Thankfully, most computers you can purchase these days will have Windows 10 already installed on it.
 That makes things a lot easier.
 Of course, make sure the computer you buy does actually have Windows 10 installed on it.

 The best way to go about purchasing these computers is not the simplest thing.
 Especially for businesses.
-The logistics side—which specs to get on your computers, and where you get the computers—may be best left to your IT team or a managed service provider (MSP) like us for big decisions like this.
+The logistics side—which specs to get on your computers, and where you get the computers—may be best left to your IT team or a managed service provider (like us) for big decisions like these.